omBhavsar007/Color_detection_using_OpenCV/README.md

 # Color_detection_using_OpenCV
-I this Project of color detection is created using openCV python
+In this Project of color detection is created using openCV python
 Introduction:
 In real life colour detection gets used in many fields like PHARMACEUTICAL / FOOD PROCESSING, Detecting register marks on a packaging sheet, in industry products have specific colour code upon that